 This year began as the last one ended, with four lengthy cruises to the East Pacific Rise and Costa Rica Accretionary Wedge.
 Most of the work was in pursuit of geological and biological programs, with an added dive for salvage purposes: a lost University of Washington rock drill was recovered in late January.

 The second date of note was June 5, 1994: Alvin’s 30th birthday.
-Most frequently asked question during the ceremonies held at Woods Hole and attended by numerous military and governmental dignitaries: does any part of the original Alvinremain in use today?
+The most frequently asked question during the ceremonies held at Woods Hole and attended by numerous military and governmental dignitaries: does any part of the original Alvin remain in use today?
 The answer: no, all parts of the sub have been replaced at one point or another during her illustrious career as a deep ocean research platform, including the frame and pressure hull.

-As with many government-funded operations in the US of late, the Alvinprogram was required to yield to budget pressures and curtail work by 60 days this year.
+As with many government-funded operations in the U.S. of late, the Alvin program was required to yield to budget pressures and curtail work by 60 days this year.
 A 30-day stand down in May was followed by a return to the Juan de Fuca area, where scientists continued time series measurements at hydrothermal vent field sites.
 A crew from a nature films production company recorded dives on the northern Ridge for inclusion in a television special on underwater research.
-In late summer-early fall a team from Scripps Institute of Oceanography studied benthic boundary layer biological communities at a site off California, followed by three final cruises to the Guaymas Basin and East Pacific Rise.
+In late summer-early fall a team from Scripps Institution of Oceanography studied benthic boundary layer biological communities at a site off California, followed by three final cruises to the Guaymas Basin and East Pacific Rise.
 A new, submersible-mounted rock drill was successfully tested, retrieving samples of volcanic material previously unreachable.
-1994 ended with a transit to and the final half of the mandated stand down in Woods Hole.
+1994 ended with a transit to Woods Hole for the final half of the mandated stand down.

 Insufficient funding forced a stand down period in October, which was followed by a return to the EPR.
 The rock drill was again used off the coast of Mexico, and numerous temporal experiments were deployed.
 The year ended with a transit to San Diego for the holidays.